dotnet/docs-maui/docs/migration/forms-projects.md

 ---
-title: "Xamarin.Forms project migration"
+title: "Manually upgrade a Xamarin.Forms app to .NET MAUI"
-description: "Learn how to migrate a Xamarin.Forms project to .NET MAUI." ms.date: 1/31/2023
+description: "Learn how to manually upgrade a Xamarin.Forms project to .NET MAUI." ms.date: 1/31/2023
 ---

-# Xamarin.Forms project migration
+# Manually upgrade a Xamarin.Forms app to .NET MAUI

 Updating a Xamarin.Forms app to be a .NET Multi-platform App UI (.NET MAUI) app follows the same steps as a Xamarin.Android and Xamarin.iOS project, with additional steps to take advantage of changes in .NET MAUI.